jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ## Importing Libraries

-in the first cell we will begin to import the essential librarys needed.
+in the first cell we will begin to import the essential libraries needed.
 ```
 import numpy as np
 import pandas as pd